puli/repository/docs/components.rst

         }
     }

-In :doc:`repository-configuration` you will learn all about mapping resources in puli.json files.
+In :doc:`mapping-resources` you will learn all about mapping resources in puli.json files.

 The Command Line Interface
 --------------------------

-The `Puli CLI`_ is a command line interface to the package manager.
+The `Puli CLI`_ is a command line interface to the repository manager.
 The most important command is ``puli dump``, which generates the managed resource repository as a PHP file: